danog/MadelineProtoDocs/docs/API_docs/methods/stickers.changeStickerPosition.md

 ---
-title: stickers.changeStickerPosition
+title: "stickers.changeStickerPosition"
-description: Changes the absolute position of a sticker in the set to which it belongs; for bots only.
-The sticker set must have been created by the bot
+description: "Changes the absolute position of a sticker in the set to which it belongs; for bots only.
+The sticker set must have been created by the bot"
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 redirect_from: /API_docs/methods/stickers_changeStickerPosition.html
 ---